Cur

 A cur was a dog breed used by cattle drovers in England.

-The breed is now extinct.
-In the United States a short-haired dog used in hunting and herding is called "cur-tailed", or "cur" for short.
+In the United States, a short-haired dog used in hunting and herding is called "cur-tailed", or "cur" for short.

 In modern speech, the term cur is usually used to describe a mongrel dog, particularly if its temperament is unfriendly or aggressive.
 The term is believed to be derived from the Old Norse kurra, meaning 'to grumble or growl'.
+In Victorian speech, cur could be used as an insult.

 English cur

-In England the cur, also called the drover's dog, was a distinct breed of dog used by cattle drovers; they are now extinct.
+In England, the cur, also called the drover's dog, was a distinct breed of dog used by cattle drovers; they are now extinct.
 The cur was described by Ralph Beilby and Thomas Bewick in their 1790 work A general history of quadrupeds, as well as by Sydenham Edwards in his 1800 Cynographia Britannica, as dogs principally used by drovers to drive cattle.
-Curs were described as heelers, nipping the heels of cattle to make them move and ducking below the subsequent kick, they were said to be common in England, particularly the North of England, but were virtually unknown in the rest of the United Kingdom.
+Curs were described as heelers, nipping the heels of cattle to make them move and ducking below the subsequent kick.
+They were said to be common in England, particularly the North of England, but were virtually unknown in the rest of the United Kingdom.